lake-of-dreams/oracle-datastore-agent/README.md

 # 🗄️ Oracle Datastore Agent

 A powerful, intelligent agent that leverages Oracle Database 23ai features for optimal data storage and generaing **possible** queries for retrieval.
 The system combines traditional rule-based analysis with cutting-edge LLM capabilities using local Ollama models, providing privacy-first, cost-effective AI-powered data management.
+See https://bit.ly/3K8Pkil for more details.

 ## ✨ Key Features